Reed v. Reed: The case

-Sally and Cecil Reed were a separated married couple who were in conflict over which of them would be designated as administrator of the estate of their deceased son.
+Sally and Cecil Reed were a separated married couple who were fighting over which of them would be designated as administrator of the estate of their dead son.
 Each filed a petition with the Probate Court of Ada County, Idaho, asking to be named.
 Idaho Code specified that "males must be preferred to females" in appointing administrators of estates and the court appointed Cecil as administrator of the estate, valued at less than $1,000.
 Sally Reed was represented at the Supreme Court by Idaho lawyer Allen Derr, who argued that the Fourteenth Amendment forbids discrimination based on sex.

 After a series of appeals by both Sally and Cecil Reed, the Supreme Court considered the case and delivered a unanimous decision that held the Idaho Code's preference in favor of males was arbitrary and unconstitutional.

-The Supreme Court ruled for the first time in Reed v.
-Reed that the Equal Protection Clause of the Fourteenth Amendment prohibited differential treatment based on sex.
+In doing so, the Supreme Court ruled for the first time that the Equal Protection Clause of the Fourteenth Amendment prohibited differential treatment based on sex.

 Because the Idaho Code made a distinction based on sex, the court reasoned that "it thus establishes a classification subject to scrutiny under the Equal Protection Clause" and using the generic standard of scrutiny—ordinary or rational basis review—asked "whether a difference in the sex of competing applicants for letters of administration bears a rational relationship to a state objective."

 Chief Justice Burger's opinion said:

 Before the Supreme Court decided the case, Idaho amended its statutes to eliminate the mandatory preference for males, effective July 1, 1972.

 Reed v.
 Reed was the first major Supreme Court case that addressed that discrimination based on gender was unconstitutional because it denies equal protection.
 The director for the ACLU, Mel Wulf, and Ruth Bader Ginsburg wrote Sally Reed's brief.
 They recognized Pauli Murray and Dorothy Kenyon as co-authors of the brief, giving them credit even though they did not help on it because Ginsburg wanted to acknowledge the debt she owed them for their feminist arguments that had created a basis for her arguments.